 When it does, the state will have a new and innovative data platform to better respond to depleted wells and water shortages thanks to a multi-year collaborative effort.

-The Groundwater Data Platform, co-developed by Olsson, is an easy-to-use digital tool that helps track the supply of an underground resource relied on by more than 8 out of 10 Californians for some portion of their water.
+The Groundwater Accounting Platform, co-developed by Olsson, is an easy-to-use digital tool that helps track the supply of an underground resource relied on by more than 8 out of 10 Californians for some portion of their water.
 The California Department of Water Resources (CDWR) recently announced funding and technical support to make the Platform more widely available to the state’s water managers and agricultural producers.

 A partnership that includes the California Water Data Consortium, the State Water Resources Control Board, Environmental Defense Fund (EDF), Environmental Science Associates (ESA) and Olsson has been working on the Platform for several years.
 It is intended to help California’s more than 260 local groundwater sustainability agencies better address drought impacts and long-term conservation as required under the state’s Sustainable Groundwater Management Act (SGMA).